Good nutrition is essential for optimal health. Check out healthy eating tips, foods for energy, disease management, and helpful nutrition resources.

 Eating for sustained energy and stamina doesn’t mean you have to stick to what you may think of as “health food.”
 Dark chocolate (in moderation), strawberries, and avocados are also great energy-producing foods.

-According to the Centers for Disease Control and Prevention (CDC), about 38 percent of American adults have high cholesterol.
+According to the Centers for Disease Control and Prevention (CDC), nearly 25 million adults in the United States have high cholesterol.
 Too much cholesterol contributes to a higher risk for cardiovascular diseases (CVD), such as heart disease and stroke, two leading causes of death in the United States.

 Your body naturally makes all the cholesterol it needs and uses it to keep you healthy.
 In addition to what your body makes, the foods you eat also impact your cholesterol levels.